marioy47/blog-site/src/content/blog/setup-debug-php-docker-visual-studio-code/index.md

 tags: [ docker, wordpress, php, xdebug, vscode, vim ]
 ---

-# Wordpress (PHP) debugging in your IDE using Docker and Xdebug

 So I started using WordPress as a [REST API](https://developer.wordpress.org/rest-api/) server since that's _the foundation of the [Block Editor](https://developer.wordpress.org/block-editor/)_...

 You might be wondering what's does the _Rest API_ has to do with Debugging?